Top 10 Hot Cities in Canada

 Victoria's Inner Harbour

-10. Lévis, Quebec -- This city of Levis is a growing suburb of Quebec City, Quebec - in fact, in 2002, 10 smaller communities joined together to become Levis. it is extremely safe to live in Levis as large cities go in Canada.
-Levis boasts outstanding access to doctors and medical treatment as well.
+10 Levis, Quebec is a growing suburb of Quebec City, Quebec - in fact, in 2002, 10 smaller communities joined together to become Levis. it is extremely safe to live in here as large cities go in Canada.
+The city boasts outstanding access to doctors and medical treatment as well.
 Located on the southern shore of the St. Lawrence River, Levis offers many jobs, because it is a major hub for technology and agricultural business development and research.
 On the river, it is also a center for shipping, having several large companies in its own right, as well as serving a suburb for Quebec City.

 The historical or "Old" parts of Levis and Quebec City are connected by ferries and two bridges for visitors and residents to enjoy.
 Prior to French settlement of the area, First Nations inhabited what is now Levis in large groups.